-High Resolution 3D Epitope Mapping.
-Antibody-Antigen 3D Structure Services
+High Resolution 3D Epitope Mapping Services.
+Antibody-Antigen 3D Structure Determination.

-SARomics Biostructures’ Contract Research Organization (CRO) team specializes in high-resolution 3D mapping of epitopes and paratopes, as well as the crystallization and structure determination of antibodies and antibody-antigen complexes.
+SARomics Biostructures’ Contract Research Organization (CRO) team specializes in crystallization and structure determination of antibodies and antibody-antigen complexes, as well as high-resolution 3D mapping of epitopes and paratopes.
 Our services are enhanced by our FastLane list of extracellular proteins, which facilitates antibody-antigen complex crystallization, and by our proximity to the MAX IV synchrotron in Lund.

-SARomics Biostructures’ CRO team has extensive experience in high-resolution antibody and antibody-antigen structure determination, 3D epitope and paratope mapping, and higher-order structure analysis of biosimilars using X-ray crystallography and NMR spectroscopy.
-All our studies also include biophysical characterization of the proteins in solution using biophysical techniques.
+We also offer higher-order structure (HOS) analysis of biosimilars using X-ray crystallography and NMR spectroscopy.
+All our studies also include biophysical characterization of the proteins in solution.
 For details of our services, please see below:

 We have contributed to many projects by determining the three-dimensional structures of antibody-antigen complexes and epitope mapping.
-Several of the structures have been published in leading journals.
+Our clients have published several disclosable structures in leading journals.
 Please see the list of case studies below.
-See our blog post on 3D epitope mapping techniques.
+See also our blog post on 3D epitope mapping techniques and on the advantages of NMR spectroscopy in comparability analysis of biosimilars’ HOS.

 FastLane Proteins for Antibody-Antigen Complex Crystallization & 3D Epitope Mapping

 Several animal experiments have demonstrated that platelet glycoprotein VI (GPVI) plays a crucial role in thrombosis associated with ischemic stroke.
 On this basis, GPVI is a potential target for developing new antiplatelet molecules with low bleeding risk.
-The crystal structure of Glenzocimab, a Fab fragment of humanized anti-GPVI monoclonal antibody, with the monomeric extracellular domain of Platelet glycoprotein VI GPVI, has been determined at 1.9 Å. The structure revealed the Glenzocimab epitope at the dimerization site in the D2 domain of GPVI, the antibody binding to which inhibits GPIV interaction with CRP, collagen, and fibrin by disrupting dimerization, inducing conformational changes, and imposing steric hindrance.
+The crystal structure of Glenzocimab, a Fab fragment of humanized anti-GPVI monoclonal antibody, with the monomeric extracellular domain of Platelet glycoprotein VI GPVI, has been determined at 1.9 Å. The structure revealed the Glenzocimab epitope at the dimerization site in the D2 domain of GPVI, which the antibody binds to, inhibiting GPVI interaction with CRP, collagen, and fibrin by disrupting dimerization, inducing conformational changes, and imposing steric hindrance.

 Why Choose X-ray Crystallography for High-Resolution 3D Epitope Mapping?